itinance/react-native-fs/README.md

 ### `exists(filepath: string): Promise<boolean>`

-check if the item exist at `filepath`.
+Check if the item exists at `filepath`.
+If the item does not exist, return false.

+### `existsAssets(filepath: string): Promise<boolean>`

+Check in the Android assets folder if the item exists. `filepath` is the relative path from the root of the assets folder.
 If the item does not exist, return false.

 ### `hash(filepath: string, algorithm: string): Promise<string>`